0xFableOrg/xchain/README.md

 the security risks of all the bridges that are allowed to mint into it.

 [xERC20][7281] tackles this risk by enabling token governance to set rate limits on the token flow from any given bridge.
-Ofcourse, the classical solution to the "wrapper of wrapper" problem is to route every token through its canonical chain, though the UX of this "solution" is pretty horrendous.
+Of course, the classical solution to the "wrapper of wrapper" problem is to route every token through its canonical chain, though the UX of this "solution" is pretty horrendous.
 Another non-solution is introducing liquidity pools between all the wrappers.
 This can be made to sort-of work in the presence of liquidity providers that take upon themselves the task of